What to Expect on Test Day

 Step 1: When you walk into the test center, you will first be greeted by a friendly Prometric Test Center Administrator or TCA.

 Step 2: The TCA will ask for your name and for a valid form of photo identification.
+Expired forms of IDs will not be accepted.
 The TCA will also ask you to sign a log book.

 Step 3: The TCA may also provide you with any materials required for your test, such as scrap paper and a pencil or a dry erase board and pen.
 Next, the TCA will assign you a locker and provide you with a locker key.
 All of your personal belongings need to be placed in your temporary Prometric locker during your time in the test center.
 You will be permitted to keep your ID and your locker key with you at all times.